menandmice/micetro_docs/guides/user-manual/configuring_cloud.rst

 Before continuing, make sure:

 * The DNS controller is installed and set up on the machine running Men&Mice Central.
+See :ref:`install-controllers`.

 * The machine running central can connect to the specific cloud instance on port 443/TCP.
+See :ref:`firewall-ports`.

-If you want to add multiple AWS cloud accounts using single credentials make sure to check out how to configure an AWS multi account setup.
+If you want to add multiple AWS cloud accounts using single credentials refer to :ref:`aws-multi-account`.

 Adding a cloud service
 ----------------------

 The following are the steps that are needed to start using a cloud service in Men&Mice.

-1. File > New > Cloud Service.
-Access the Cloud service wizard by right clicking Cloud Services in the Object Browser of the Management Console and selecting "New Cloud Service ..." or highlight "Cloud Services" in the Object Browser and clicking the "+" sign in the manager window.
+1. :guilabel:`File --> New --> Cloud Service`.
+Access the Cloud service wizard by right clicking :guilabel:`Cloud Services` in the *Object Browser* of the Management Console and selecting :guilabel:`New Cloud Service` or highlight :guilabel:`Cloud Services` in the *Object Browser* and clicking :guilabel:`+` sign in the manager window.

 2. The following dialog is shown: